jeffmerkey/netware-screensaver-linux/README.md

  top directory.
 SuSe systems build RPMS in the /usr/src/packages/ as top directory.
 These "top directories" will contain a BUILD, BUILDROOT, SPECS, RPMS, SRPMS, and SOURCES subdirectories.

-The SPECS directory contains the \*.spec files used to build RPM packages.
-The SOURCES subdirectory will contain the soure code archive file referred to in the \*.spec file used to build the RPM package.
+The SPECS directory contains the \*.spec files used to build RPMS and SRPMS packages.
+The SOURCES subdirectory will contain the soure code archive file referred to in the \*.spec file used to build the
+RPM package.

 To build the Screensaver using rpm, change directories (cd) into the /root/rpmbuild/SPECS/ directory (/usr/src/packages/SPECS/ for SuSe) and enter the following command: